fabiotisci/ngSmoothScroll/README.md

 Angular smooth scroll
 ==============

+This is a npm version of ngSmoothScroll that's only available on bower.
+Visit this repo for more information: https://github.com/d-oliveros/ngSmoothScroll

 A pure-javascript library and set of directives to scroll smoothly to an element with easing.
 Easing support contributed by Willem Liu with code from Gaëtan Renaudeau.

 No jQuery required.